Latest Posts

 The cost of hiring a property management company to handle investment properties is significantly less than most property owners believe.
-Investment property owners who manage their own property with the idea that property management costs are too much might be mistaken about actual real costs.
-Additionally, a large percentage of property owners do not take advantage of all of the tax strategies available to them.
+Investment property owners who manage their property with the idea that property management costs are too much might be mistaken about actual real costs.
+Additionally, many property owners do not take advantage of all the tax strategies available to them.

 The most overlooked deduction is depreciation on investment properties, and for real estate professionals, as defined by IRC 179, an investment property owner can supercharge their depreciation deductions.
 To maximize one’s return on investment, each property owner should educate themselves about tax strategies and thoroughly evaluate their entire tax planning roadmap with a tax attorney or competent certified public accountant.
 Combined Tax Bracket Percentage Determines the True Cost of an Expense in Your Investment Property Business

 First of all, a property owner must fully understand this basic concept.
-If their annual income from all of their activities placed them into the combined federal, state, and local tax bracket of 50%, then their ordinary and necessary business expenses are in actuality fifty cents ($.50) for every one dollar ($1.00) spent.
+Suppose their annual income from all of their activities placed them into the combined federal, state, and local tax bracket of 50%.
+In that case, their ordinary and necessary business expenses are, in actuality, fifty cents ($.50) for every dollar ($1.00) spent.
 It’s simple to think about it this way: If one dollar ($1.00) is spent on advertising, then that one dollar ($1.00) is legally expensed.

 If a person is in the 50% combined tax bracket, then they have actually only spent fifty cents ($.50).
-This is because the one dollar ($1.00) they spent actually reduces their taxable income by one dollar, thus, reducing their tax liability by fifty cents ($.50).
-So each ordinary and necessary expense is truly only 50% of the actual cost Try Updates.
+This is because the one dollar ($1.00) they spent actually reduced their taxable income by one dollar, thus reducing their tax liability by fifty cents ($.50).
+So each ordinary and necessary expense is truly only 50% of the actual cost.
+Try Updates.

-Now that you have your mind around that concept, if a property manager is charging you $200/month to manage their single-family residential rental property, the actual (end of the year) cost to the owner is only $100/month because the property management fees are an ordinary and necessary business expense and fully deductible.
+Now that you understand that concept, if a property manager charges you $200/month to manage their single-family residential rental property, the actual (end-of-year) cost to the owner is only $100/month because the property management fees are an ordinary and necessary business expense and fully deductible.

 Now consider that 50% reduction in your perceived cost, and maybe property management doesn’t seem so expensive anymore.
-Add to that the impact on the time, energy, effort you spend managing that property.
-Add to that the gasoline expense necessary to drive by that property once or twice a month.
+Add the impact on the time, energy, and effort you spend managing that property.
+Add the gasoline expense necessary to drive by that property once or twice a month.

-Finally, add to that the comfort of knowing a professional property manager could, in fact, be taking care of your property.
-You wouldn’t have to have all of these expenses, time, energy, and effort.
-Maybe, just maybe, you would reconsider using a property manager in the future because you now realize that they really aren’t that expensive for the services they provide.
+Finally, add to that the comfort of knowing a professional property manager could be taking care of your property.
+You wouldn’t have these expenses, time, energy, and effort.
+Maybe, just maybe, you would reconsider using a property manager in the future because you now realize that they aren’t that expensive for the services they provide.

 Related Articles :